A premouse inheriting strong cardinals from $V$: Questions

-We conjecture that the answer in each case is ``yes'', at least if $M$ has no superstrong initial segments.
+We conjecture that the answer in each case is ``yes'',\footnote{The author has since confirmed this conjecture, including superstrongs; see \cite{fsfni}.} at least if $M$ has no superstrong initial segments.
 However, it appears less clear how to prove these things than it is condensation; if one attempts an approach similar to the proof of condensation (from normal iterability) then, at least na\"ively, structures arise similar to bicephali $B$, but the premice involved may fail to be $\rho(B)$-sound.
 Such generalizations of cephalanxes also arise.
 This lack of soundness makes the analysis of these structures less clear than those considered in this paper.

-One also uses $(0,\om_1,\om_1+1)$-iterability of pseudo-premice to prove that they satisfy the ISC.
+One also uses $(0,\om_1,\om_1+1)^*$-iterability of pseudo-premice to prove that they satisfy the ISC.
 It seems that one might get around this by avoiding pseudo-premice entirely (in the proof of \ref{thm:stack_well}), using bicephali and cephalanxes instead.
-Extra difficulties also seem to arise here with superstrong premice.
+Extra difficulties also seem to arise here with superstrong premice.\footnote{Actually, there is an easy direct proof that normal iterability suffices for this result, which does not need any bicephalus-style comparisons.
+This will also appear in \cite{fsfni}.}